tylermorganwall/MusaMasterclass/MusaMasterclass.md

-If you want to do something more advanced, like vary the water depth between each frame or call `render_depth()` to create a depth of field effect in your animation, you’ll need to generate the movie manually in a `for` loop.
+If you want to do something more advanced, like vary the water depth between each frame or call `render_depth()` to create a depth of field effect, you’ll need to generate the movie manually in a `for` loop.
 Luckily, this is fairly simple using the `av` package.
 Let’s vary the water level from the most recent ice age minimum of -130 meters to the current sea level.
 We use the `av` package to combine them into a movie.

 ``` r
 # montereybay %>%